How Are Cryptocurrency Market Capitalizations Calculated?

 You can find current figures for total market capitalization and individual cryptocurrency rankings on sites like Coin Market Cap, among others.
 Listing on one of these indexes typically is accompanied by a surge in demand and pricing for new cryptocurrencies.

 We created Aureus with the goal of being a fast, convenient cryptocurrency that will also secure strong returns for investors.
 Our product is designed to trade like a conventional currency and will soon be available on all cryptocurrency market cap tracking sites.
 We back Aureus with a reserve of 15,000 BTC.
 As a result, its value is tied to the cryptocurrency market capitalization of Bitcoin.
-Download our free white paper to learn more or contact us to get started.
+Download our free white paper to learn more about investing in a cryptocurrency or contact us to get started.